-The price covers all transport in our famous yellow bus and legendary local Guide to lead the way.
-We also reserve all our tour accommodation so a bed is guaranteed.
+The price covers all transport in our famous yellow bus and legendary local Guide to lead the way, hostel multi-share accommodation and a whisky distillery visit.

 Meals are not included allowing you to keep your options open and eat according to your budget.

 Check out our Accommodation page for more information.

 We always take full payment before the day of departure.
 This is because we need to secure your place so other passengers are not turned away!
 Depending on availability, we can reserve a place until a few weeks before departure so you can check with mates or organise connecting travel.

 We keep extra costs to a minimum – there may be a couple of entry fees into various attractions, but these are usually £5- £10 and are optional.
 On some of our trips we have chucked in a few freebies that we feel you absolutely must-see.
 You can choose to pay in advance to keep things as easy as possible or pay locally.
 Please note that the Jacobite Steam Train, Gearrannan Blackhouse and Tomb of the Eagles need to be added as an extra at the time of booking.
 You can not pay locally.
 Advance booking is required to secure your spot.